Energy, Oil & Gas, and Utilities OVERVIEW

 Advanced oil and gas production technologies, including 3D seismic, ultra-deep ocean rigs, hydraulic fracturing and directional drilling, have opened up exceptional new levels of oil and gas discovery and production around the world.
 In fact, the application of new technologies has dramatically upset the former balance of power in the energy industry, making North American production much more important while lessening the influence of OPEC.
 Recently, a flood of production released by these technologies has led to a stunning drop in market prices for crude oil and natural gas, much to the financial detriment of the very companies that funded and fostered these technological breakthroughs.

 Emerging economies will continue to burn huge amounts of coal and other fossil fuels while total energy usage continues to soar.
-This is where the growth in consumption and related emissions and pollution is essentially unavoidable for the near future: in rapidly rising economies that are adopting modern industrialization, transportation (including millions of new automobiles yearly), business services and housing, with all of the energy consumption that such development demands.
+This is where the growth in consumption and related emissions and pollution is largely unavoidable for the near future: in rapidly rising economies that are adopting modern industrialization, transportation (including tens of millions of new automobiles yearly), business services and housing, with all of the energy consumption that such development demands.

 Meanwhile, very exciting technologies continue to bolster nearly all facets of the energy sector, from green technologies applied to electricity conservation, to tremendous advances in oil and gas exploration technologies, to highly evolved safer nuclear plants.
 At the same time, many renewable energy technologies, such as thin-film solar, concentrated solar and wave power (to name but a few), are also making significant advances in cost per watt of output, thanks to substantial improvements in engineering and design.
 Nanotechnology, an exciting materials science, is about to find broad applications in energy production and consumption with tremendous results.